Dr-Blank/userscripts/musicbrainz/SpotifyMusicBrainzHelper.md

 # Spotify MusicBrainz Helper

-Adds a button on Spotify to search for the current album on Atisket and the current artist/playlist on ISRCHunt.
+Adds a button on Spotify to search for the current album on Atisket/Harmony and the current artist/playlist on ISRCHunt.

 <img src="./imgs/SpotifyMusicBrainzHelper.2.png" width="350">
 </br>